 Rural Medical and Health Practitioners*

-- 2,520 rural NSW GPs including registrars working in 637 rural practices in Australian Standard Geograpahical Classification - Remoteness Area (ASGC-RA) 2-5
+- 2,567 rural NSW GPs including registrars working in 652 rural practices in Australian Standard Geographical Classification - Remoteness Area (ASGC-RA) 2-5

 - RDN communicates with around 400 urban, rural interstate and overseas doctors who are interested in locum work in NSW and facilitates more than 70 locum placements each year.

 In recent decades, rural NSW GPs have remained in rural practice longer than in any other Australian state or territory.
-Despite an increase in the numbers of rural GPs, average hours of patient contact has declined as a result of more doctors working part-time, and a gradual reduction in the traditionally long hours of work undertaken.
+Despite an increase in the numbers of rural GPs, average hours of patient contact have declined as a result of more doctors working part-time, and a gradual reduction in the traditionally long hours of work undertaken.
 The number of rural GP vacancies has steadily grown over the same period.
-A concern is the number of GPs aged over 55 years, which currently stands at 700*.
+A concern is the number of GPs aged over 55 years, which stands at 705 (at 31 December 2016).
 The need to replace these doctors as they retire or leave rural practice poses a significant challenge, not least because this cohort of doctors take an active and critical role in training registrars and medical undergraduates.

 - Seven PHNs serving rural NSW.